samdelaney42/Vectorized_Backtest/README.md

 # Vectorized Backtest

+For this project backtest a simple long short stat arb stretegy using vectorization

+Additionally, I compare the back test performance of a simple moving average cross-over strategy.
+I implement this back test comparison using both loop based and vector based methods.
+Comparing execution time of both implementations we see that the vector based method executes 50x faster

    - Notebook: Basic implementation of a vectorized long / short stat-arb backtest with stoploss parameters

    - V1: vectorized back test of a simple moving average cross over strategy with profit taking thresholds